 For more information about the Ann Arbor Film Festival in Missouri visit:

 mid April - early May

 Silver Dollar City – Branson, Missouri

-Recognized as America's Largest International Festival, World Fest at Silver Dollar City (the recreation of an 1880s mid-western mining town based around Marvel Cave) each spring presents the best international entertainers from around the world in an unequalled showcase of laughter and adventure including everything from drummers of Argentina, fire knife dancers from Hawaii, Samoa and Tahiti, Italian tenors, Ireland’s best loved harpist, and music from the Alps and the Andes.
+One of the main Missouri US events that is recognized as America's Largest International Festival, World Fest at Silver Dollar City (the recreation of an 1880s mid-western mining town based around Marvel Cave) each spring presents the best international entertainers from around the world in an unequalled showcase of laughter and adventure including everything from drummers of Argentina, fire knife dancers from Hawaii, Samoa and Tahiti, Italian tenors, Ireland’s best loved harpist, and music from the Alps and the Andes.